 Slavery by Another Name Film Screening and Discussion

 April 19, 2015 (Sunday)

 4 p.m. - 6 p.m.

-Presenting the third in a series of four documentary showings with riveting new footage illustrating the history of civil rights in America, Xavier University History Department, partnering with the Harriet Beecher Stowe House, will offer a community discussion on The Loving Story at Xavier University (Conaton Learning Commons, Northwest Corner of Dana and St. Francis Xavier Way) at 4:00 p.m. on Sunday, January 18th, 2015.
+Presenting the fourth in a series of four documentary showings with riveting new footage illustrating the history of civil rights in America, Xavier University History Department, partnering with the Harriet Beecher Stowe House, will offer a community discussion on Slavery by Another Name at Xavier University (Conaton Learning Commons, Northwest Corner of Dana and St. Francis Xavier Way) at 4:00 p.m. on Sunday, April 19, 2015.

 Created Equal: America’s Civil Rights Struggle is an initiative of the National Endowment for the Humanities that uses the power of documentary films to encourage community discussion of America’s civil rights history.
 NEH has partnered with the Gilder Lehrman Institute of American History to develop programmatic and support materials for the sites.

 Join us for a second annual Victorian Tea featuring costumed interpretation.

 June 14, 2015 (Sunday)

 1 p.m. - 4 p.m.